Olympics-Basketball-Argentina top Japan for last quarter-final spot, Spain women complete sweep | Sports-Games

 Olympics-Basketball-Argentina top Japan for last quarter-final spot, Spain women complete sweep

+Spain will play Team USA, while France take on Italy, and Slovenia tackle Germany.
+Japan finished the pool stage with no wins.
+Canada, 1-2, can still advance depending on results and point differences among other third-place teams.
+Spain's Alba Torrens hit two three-pointers to halt a fourth quarter rally by Canada.

 Argentina snagged the last playoff spot in men's Olympic basketball on Sunday, ending the medal aspirations of host nation Japan.
 Argentina dominated from the three-point line and contained Japan star Rui Hachimura to just 13 points, his lowest haul of the tournament.
-The 97-77 win against Japan at the Saitama Super Arena north of Tokyo lifts Argentina to 1-2 and advances them to the quarter-final.
+The 97-77 win against Japan at the Saitama Super Arena north of Tokyo lifted Argentina to 1-2 and advanced them to the quarter-final.

 "I think we changed that bad pressure in a good way," said Argentina's Facundo Campazzo.
 "We were not the worst team when we lost two games, and we are not the best team right now after winning over Japan.
 We have to keep our feet on the floor."
 Argentina's Luis Scola, 41, will now go into his fifth Olympic quarter-finals, including a gold medal showing in 2004.